Therapy For Alcohol Addiction Treatment

 Contingency management (CM) is a type of therapy that’s wildly popular in the addiction community.
 It’s often used in group settings to incentivize addicts.
-By offering incentive-based interventions, treatment retention and abstinence as a group increase.
+By offering incentive-based interventions, there’s an increase in treatment retention and abstinence.

 CM gives patients a tangible reward to reinforce their positive behaviors, such as staying clean.
 In many groups, each negative ethanol test or session attended gives a patient one prize entry.
 If the patient fails an ethanol test or misses a session, they lose all their entries.

 Offering prize entries each week to patients encourages them to continue staying sober so they have a higher chance of winning the cash (or other) prize.
 Studies not only found that this method was successful in group settings, but also that it didn’t promote gambling behavior.